Find Affordable College Courses

 Springfield, MA

-With a ranking of #10, Western New England University did quite well on this year’s most popular schools for mechanical engineering students working on their bachelor’s degree.
-Located in the midsize city of Springfield, Western New England is a private not-for-profit school with a small student population.
+Western New England University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree mechanical engineering programs.
+Located in the medium-sized city of Springfield, Western New England is a private not-for-profit school with a small student population.

 Of the 51 students majoring in ME at Western New England, 94% are male and 6% are female.